QiukuZ/Colmap-Plane/README.md

 # Colmap-Plane
  This is a modified version of Colmap.
-This version provides a flat-BA optimized executable file.
+This version provides a BA-plane--pose optimized executable file.
 This version was modified by Zhang Qunkang, Zhejiang University.